jbemmel/srl-frr-agent/README.md

 ```
 (this is hardcoded to use the 'default' network-instance, a more generic CLI extension command could be built to support 'the current' namespace as well - see /opt/srlinux/python/virtual-env/lib/python3.6/site-packages/srlinux/mgmt/cli/plugins/deploy_agent.py for an example)

-After establishing the alias, the BGP peering status can be examined:
+After establishing the alias, the BGP peering status and routing table can be examined:
 ```
 show bgp summary
+show ip route
 ```
 Which should look something like this:
 ```